Cardinals vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Joe Ryan (9-7) will take to the mound for the Twins and make his 22nd start of the season.
+- The Twins will hand the ball to Sonny Gray (4-4) for his 22nd start of the season.

-- In 21 starts, Ryan has pitched through or past the fifth inning 17 times.
-He has a season average of 5.8 frames per outing.
+- Gray will look to finish five or more innings for the eighth start in a row.

-- He has made 21 appearances and finished three of them without allowing an earned run.
+- He has finished four appearances without allowing an earned run in 21 chances this season.

 |Opponent